Mardi Gras in Louisiana

 IBERIA PARISH

-Grand Marais is an iconic Mardi Gras party with ultra-elaborate costume contests for everything from ugliest to the most original.
+Grand Marais is an iconic Mardi Gras party with elaborate costume contests celebrating everything from ugliest to most original.

 Jeff Davis Mardi Gras